 5. There are cobwebs on your SEO

 If your SEO strategy for your site consists of seeing how many times you can shove your keyword into a sentence (and not worry if any human can actually read it) for example: “Heart Harmony Communications are Brisbane web designers who build websites for Brisbane small businesses.
-If you need a small business website in Brisbane look to these Brisbane Copywriters for copywriting advice and copywriting strategy” – it’s time for a website makeover.
+If you need a small business website in Brisbane look to these Brisbane web designers” – it’s time for a website makeover.

 6. You have rusty code

 Many old sites have broken bits of code hanging off them everywhere.
 You look at the site and links don’t work, images don’t show up and some pages simply never load.
 No-one is game to update anything in case it all falls apart.

 The code that runs your website may have been state-of-the-art back in its day.
 But if it is more than 5 years old (and if the theme that runs it hasn’t been updated in years) – it’s time for a website makeover.

 7. It’s full of someones that I used to know

 Employees (and executive members) come and go.
 But if your site still is pining over someone who left more than a few weeks ago – it’s time for a website makeover.

 Regularly check the photos on your site to make sure they reflect only current employees and Directors, and ensure that the right people are profiled (in many small businesses you want the owner profiled and not a hundred photos of the girls in reception).